Freedom of religion in Africa by country: Treatment of Muslims

 Human rights and Muslim religious organizations stated that certain Muslim communities, especially ethnic Somalis, have been the target of government-directed extrajudicial killings, enforced disappearances, torture, and arbitrary arrest and detention.
 A December 2016 report by a Mombasa-based human rights organization documented 81 extrajudicial killings and disappearances of Muslims from the coastal region over a five-year period.
 The government denied directing such actions.
 Ethnic Somali and other Muslim communities reported difficulties in obtaining government-mandated identification documents, citing heightened requirements for Muslim communities.

 Societal attitudes

 Atheism is greatly stigmatized in Kenya.

 Muslim minority groups, particularly those of Somali descent, reportedly continued to be harassed by non-Muslims.
 There were reports of religiously motivated threats of societal violence and intolerance, such as Muslim communities threatening individuals who converted from Islam to Christianity.
-According to religious leaders, some Muslim youths responded to alleged abuses by non-Muslim members of the police who came from other regions by vandalizing properties of local Christians.

 Incidents

 On October 17, 2017, authorities in the coastal city of Malindi in Kilifi County charged Christian televangelist Paul Makenzi and his wife with radicalizing children.

+In the same year, according to religious leaders, some Muslim youths responded to alleged abuses by non-Muslim members of the police who came from other regions by vandalizing properties of local Christians.

 In 2017, the Somalia-based terrorist group Al-Shabaab carried out attacks in Mandera, Wajir, Garissa, and Lamu Counties and said it had targeted non-Muslims because of their faith.